AmarooHQ/whitepaper/10-Ultra-Terminum/02-ut-intro.md

 The essence of *Ultra Terminum* is a new method for sharing security: *PoW Reflection*.
 This technique allows us to build complex blockchain networks with powerful scaling properties.
 This is how *Ultra Terminum* can scale with orders $O(c^2)$, $O(c^3)$, $O(c^4)$, and -- in the right contexts -- $O(n)$.

-\todo[inline]{UT isn't like a singular consensus method, more like a multi-method or methodology. todo: decide what to call this. a meta-consensus method? a multi-consensus method? a consensus multi-method? a consensus methodology?}
+\todo{UT isn't like a singular consensus method, more like a multi-method or methodology. todo: decide what to call this. a meta-consensus method? a multi-consensus method? a consensus multi-method? a consensus methodology?}

-\todo[inline]{What do we call other consensus methods? individual/singular/atomic/foundational mb}
+\todo{What do we call other consensus methods? individual/singular/atomic/foundational mb}

 ## Assumed Knowledge